 PA = Address of the memory location to be programmed.
-Addresses latch on the falling edge of the WE# or CE# pulse, whichever happens later.
+Addresses are latched on the falling edge of the WE# or CE# pulse.
 PD = Data to be programmed at location PA.
-Data latches on the rising edge of WE# or CE# pulse, whichever happens first.
+Data is latched on the rising edge of WE# or CE# pulse.

-SA = Address of the sector to be verified (in autoselect mode) or erased.
-Address bits A18-A13 uniquely select any sector.
+SA = Address of the sector to be erased or verified.
+Address bits A20-A16 uniquely select any sector.

-- 1. See Table 1 for description of bus operations. - 2.
+- 1. See Table 1 for descriptions of bus operations. - 2.
 All values are in hexadecimal. - 3.
-Except when reading array or autoselect data, all command bus cycles are write operations. - Address bits A18-A11 are don't cares for unlock and command cycles. - No unlock or command cycles required when reading array data - The Reset command is required to return to reading array data when device is in the autoselect mode, or if DQ5 goes high (while the device is providing status data). - The fourth cycle of the autoselect command sequence is a read cycle.
+Except when reading array or autoselect data, all bus cycles are write operations. - 4.
+Address bits are don't care for unlock and command cycles, except when PA or SA is required. - No unlock or command cycles required when device is in read mode. - The Reset command is required to return to the read mode when the device is in the autoselect mode or if DQ5 goes high. - The fourth cycle of the autoselect command sequence is a read cycle.

-- 8. The data is 00h for an unprotected sector and 01h for a protected sector.
-See "Autoselect Command Sequence" for more information. - 9.
-The Unlock Bypass command is required prior to the Unlock Bypass Program command. - The Unlock Bypass Reset command is required to return to reading array data when the device is in the unlock bypass mode. - 11.
-The system may read and program in non-erasing sectors, or enter the autoselect mode, when in the Erase Suspend mode.
-The Erase Suspend command is valid only during a sector erase operation. - 12.
+- 8. The data is 00h for an unprotected sector and 01h for a protected sector. - Command is valid when device is ready to read array data or when device is in autoselect mode. - The Unlock Bypass command is required prior to the Unlock Bypass Program command. - 11.
+The Unlock Bypass Reset command is required to return to reading array data when the device is in the Unlock Bypass mode. - 12.
+The system may read and program functions in nonerasing sectors, or enter the autoselect mode, when in the Erase Suspend mode.
+The Erase Suspend command is valid only during a sector erase operation. - 13.
 The Erase Resume command is valid only during the Erase Suspend mode.